siddeshwar-kagatikar/VR_Assignment1_SiddeshwarKagatikar_IMT2022026/README.md

 #### **1. Keypoint Detection & Matching Outputs**
 - **Pairwise Keypoint Matching Images (`keypoints_1_2.jpg`, `keypoints_2_3.jpg`, … )**
-  - The algorithm extracts **SIFT key points** from each pair of consecutive images.
+  - The algorithm extracts **ORB key points** from each pair of consecutive images.
   - Then to **matches key points**, RANSAC algorithm to align overlapping images.  .
   - The **good matches** are visualized with colored lines connecting similar features between two images.
   - This step helps validate whether the images have **sufficient feature overlap** for stitching.